arnecs/MQTTKit/README.md

 let mqtt = MQTTClient(host: "localhost")

-mqtt.didConnect = {mqtt, connected in
+mqtt.didConnect = { connected in
-  // Gets called when a connack.accepted is recieved
+    guard connected else { return }
-}
+    // Gets called when a connack.accepted is recieved }
 // Or
-mqtt.didRecieveConnack = {mqtt, response in
+mqtt.didRecieveConnack = { status in
     // Gets callen when connack is recieved
 }

 mqtt.connect()